 A sharp-tongued Atlanticist who navigated Poland's path into NATO and became a pivotal, outspoken figure in Europe's response to Russian aggression.

-Radosław Sikorski's life reads like a political thriller, charting Poland's journey from underground opposition to a central player in European security.
-As a teenager, he was involved in anti-communist activism.
-He later lived in exile in the UK during martial law, working as a journalist covering conflicts in Afghanistan and Angola.
-His return to a democratic Poland launched a formidable political career defined by a staunch, unwavering belief in the transatlantic alliance.
-As Minister of National Defence, he helped modernize the Polish military.
-But it was as Foreign Minister from 2007 to 2014 that he left his deepest mark, skillfully managing relations with both Brussels and Washington while becoming one of Moscow's most vocal critics—a stance that proved prescient.
-His famous 2008 speech in Tbilisi, delivered as Russian tanks occupied parts of Georgia, declared 'we will not leave you,' cementing his reputation.
-After a period in the European Parliament, he returned to the foreign ministry in 2023, immediately becoming a key voice for robust Western support for Ukraine.
-Sikorski combines the grit of a war reporter with the polish of an Oxford-educated diplomat, embodying Poland's complex, strategic position on Europe's front line.
+Radosław Sikorski delivered a 2008 speech in Tbilisi as Russian tanks occupied parts of Georgia, declaring 'we will not leave you.'
+The Polish politician and journalist, born in 1963, began his political journey as a teenage anti-communist activist.
+He lived in exile in the UK during martial law, covering conflicts in Afghanistan and Angola as a journalist.
+Returning to a democratic Poland, he served as Minister of National Defence, modernizing the military.
+As Foreign Minister from 2007 to 2014, he managed relations with Brussels and Washington while becoming one of Moscow's most vocal critics.
+After a period in the European Parliament, he returned to the foreign ministry in 2023, immediately advocating robust Western support for Ukraine.
+Sikorski combines the grit of a war reporter with the polish of an Oxford-educated diplomat, embodying Poland's strategic position on Europe's front line.

 1946–1964